mickeymicks/SV04-Touchscreen/README.md

 1. Copy the contents of DGWIN_SET folder, except for the jpg files to your SD Card.
 Save those files inside DGWIN_SET folder in the root of the card.
 Use this to flash the display device.

+# About SD Cards
+1. Format your SD Card to FAT32 and with allocation: 4096KB
+IMPORTANT: Using a different allocation (i.e. 32) will not be compatible with the display device

+# Serial Command (VP) Codes and Addresses
+The screen firmware MUST match the board's (Marlin) firmware.
+In the Marlin code, please refer to the following file for the VP command codes and data addresses:
+\Marlin\src\lcd\e3v2\creality\LCD_RTS.h

+For example:
+VP 0x1036 : E0 Nozzle Temp
+VP 0x1052 : E1 Nozzle Temp